geomarker-io/appc/README.md

 real-time, model-based ambient air pollution exposure assessments.
-This is achieved by training a generalized random forest on several geomarkers to predict daily average EPA AQS concentrations from 2017 until the present at exact locations across the contiguous United States.
+This is achieved by training a generalized random forest on several geomarkers to predict daily average EPA AQS concentrations from 2017 until the present at exact locations across the contiguous United States (see `vignette("cv-model-performance")` for more details).
 The appc package contains functions for generating geomarker predictors and the ambient air pollution concentrations.
 Predictor geomarkers include weather and atmospheric information, traffic on primary roadways, urban imperviousness, wildfire smoke, industrial emissions, elevation, spatiotemporal indicators, and satellite-based aerosol diagnostics data.
 Source files included with the package train and evaluate models that can be updated with any release to use more recent AQS measurements and/or geomarker predictors.

 ## Installing